Hot vs Cold: Is San Diego a Buyer's Market or a Seller's Market?

 Buyer’s market vs seller’s market are terms that get thrown around a lot, so first let’s make sure you have a good understanding of what they really mean.

-In a seller’s market, or “hot” market, sellers have most of the negotiating power.
+In a seller’s market, or hot market, sellers have most of the negotiating power.
 A seller’s market is characterized by more buyers, lower inventory, quick sales, multiple offers and bidding wars on a single property, and properties selling over the list price.

-Keep in mind that while there may be individual “hot” properties that attract a lot of offers, those individual homes do not in and of themselves mean you’re in a hot market.
+Keep in mind that while there may be individual hot properties that attract a lot of offers, those individual homes do NOT in and of themselves mean you’re in a hot market.
 It’s only when this is the trend throughout an entire area and over a range of home prices in a short period of time that the market is considered a true seller’s market.

 This means that buyers often get their desired properties for less than the list price; in addition, sellers may be willing to pay some or all of the buyer’s closing costs or pay for updates and repairs.

-Then there is the third option - the neutral market.
+Then there is the third option - the neutral or balanced market.
 We typically see this type of market when interest rates are affordable and the number of buyers and sellers in the area is pretty even.

-ABSORPTION RATE: Another term I will throw out there (because to me, it’s one of the best indicators of the state of the market) is absorption rate.
+Another term I will throw out there (because to me, it’s one of the best indicators of the state of the market) is absorption rate.
 Absorption rate, simply put, is the rate at which homes are selling (or being absorbed into the market) in a specific area.
 Are they selling at a rate of 10 per month?
 25 per month?
 100 per month?

-MARKET SUPPLY (INVENTORY): The “supply” in a market is how many homes are currently for sale (or the “active inventory”).
+The supply in a housing market is how many homes are currently for sale (or the “active inventory”).
 If the supply is 50 homes, and the absorption rate suggests that 10 homes are selling per month, we can divide 50 by 10 and determine that we have about a 5 month supply of homes or inventory.

 That depends on what you are looking for.
 Interestingly enough, parts of San Diego are currently experiencing strong seller’s markets (less than 2 months supply) while other parts are experiencing strong buyer’s markets (greater than 8 months supply).

-In many areas, both inventory and days on the market continue to be low.
-Yes, much of San Diego has been in the throes of a seller’s market for a few years now, so potential buyers should be prepared for stiff competition and negotiation.
+In some areas, both inventory AND days on the market continue to be low.
+Yes, much of San Diego has been in the throes of a seller’s market since about 2010, so potential buyers should be prepared for stiff competition and negotiation.

-It’s critical for you to know the market before you buy; otherwise you could end up wasting time and lots of money!
-During my Globella Buyer Strategy Sessions, I go into great detail about the current state of the San Diego housing market (especially for the area, price range, and type of home you are planning to buy) to make sure you have a complete understanding of what the process will be like and what you can expect.
+During your free Buyer Strategy Session (and as we begin to work together), I will help you understand the current state of the San Diego housing market (especially for the area, price range, and type of home you are planning to buy).
+My goal is to help you have a complete understanding of what the process will be like and what you can expect.